henningte/mmgm/README.md

 #> Chain 1 Iteration: 1800 / 2000 [ 90%]  (Sampling)
 #> Chain 1 Iteration: 1900 / 2000 [ 95%]  (Sampling)
 #> Chain 1 Iteration: 2000 / 2000 [100%]  (Sampling)
-#> Chain 1 finished in 1.0 seconds.
+#> Chain 1 finished in 0.4 seconds.
 #> Chain 2 Iteration:    1 / 2000 [  0%]  (Warmup)
+#> Chain 2 Iteration:  100 / 2000 [  5%]  (Warmup)
+#> Chain 2 Iteration:  200 / 2000 [ 10%]  (Warmup)
 #> Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-#> Chain 2 Exception: beta_lpdf: Second shape parameter[3] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpENUAgT/model-6f82e5cda0.stan', line 49, column 4 to column 110)
+#> Chain 2 Exception: beta_lpdf: Second shape parameter[3] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpCCJ84p/model-df0ea5142c.stan', line 49, column 4 to column 110)
 #> Chain 2 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 #> Chain 2 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 #> Chain 2
 #> Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-#> Chain 2 Exception: beta_lpdf: Second shape parameter[3] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpENUAgT/model-6f82e5cda0.stan', line 49, column 4 to column 110)
+#> Chain 2 Exception: beta_lpdf: Second shape parameter[3] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpCCJ84p/model-df0ea5142c.stan', line 49, column 4 to column 110)
 #> Chain 2 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 #> Chain 2 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 #> Chain 2
 #> Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-#> Chain 2 Exception: beta_lpdf: First shape parameter[1] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpENUAgT/model-6f82e5cda0.stan', line 48, column 4 to column 151)
+#> Chain 2 Exception: beta_lpdf: First shape parameter[1] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpCCJ84p/model-df0ea5142c.stan', line 48, column 4 to column 151)
 #> Chain 2 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 #> Chain 2 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 #> Chain 2
-#> Chain 2 Iteration:  100 / 2000 [  5%]  (Warmup)
-#> Chain 2 Iteration:  200 / 2000 [ 10%]  (Warmup)
 #> Chain 2 Iteration:  300 / 2000 [ 15%]  (Warmup)
 #> Chain 2 Iteration:  400 / 2000 [ 20%]  (Warmup)
 #> Chain 2 Iteration:  500 / 2000 [ 25%]  (Warmup)
 #> Chain 2 Iteration:  600 / 2000 [ 30%]  (Warmup)
 #> Chain 2 Iteration:  700 / 2000 [ 35%]  (Warmup)
 #> Chain 2 Iteration:  800 / 2000 [ 40%]  (Warmup)
+#> Chain 2 Iteration:  900 / 2000 [ 45%]  (Warmup)
 #> Chain 2 Informational Message: The current Metropolis proposal is about to be rejected because of the following issue:
-#> Chain 2 Exception: beta_lpdf: Second shape parameter[5] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpENUAgT/model-6f82e5cda0.stan', line 48, column 4 to column 151)
+#> Chain 2 Exception: beta_lpdf: Second shape parameter[5] is 0, but must be positive finite! (in 'C:/Users/henni/AppData/Local/Temp/RtmpCCJ84p/model-df0ea5142c.stan', line 48, column 4 to column 151)
 #> Chain 2 If this warning occurs sporadically, such as for highly constrained variable types like covariance matrices, then the sampler is fine,
 #> Chain 2 but if this warning occurs often then your model may be either severely ill-conditioned or misspecified.
 #> Chain 2
-#> Chain 2 Iteration:  900 / 2000 [ 45%]  (Warmup)
 #> Chain 2 Iteration: 1000 / 2000 [ 50%]  (Warmup)
 #> Chain 2 Iteration: 1001 / 2000 [ 50%]  (Sampling)
 #> Chain 2 Iteration: 1100 / 2000 [ 55%]  (Sampling)